UPPMAX/naiss_intro_python/docs/sessions/files.md

 !!! question "13.11.1"

-    Write a program that reads a file and writes out a new file with the lines in reversed order
+    Create a script that reads a file and writes out a new file with the lines in reversed order
     (i.e. the first line in the old file becomes the last one in the new file.)